Posterno/posterno/readme.txt

 - **[Reports tool](https://posterno.com/extensions/reports-tool/)**: The reports tool extension lets your members report listings with inappropriate or inaccurate content.
 Reports are then displayed within your administration panel so that they can be reviewed and if necessary, actions can be taken.

+- **[Local analytics](https://posterno.com/extensions/local-analytics/)**: Provide your users statistics on total views, unique visitor counts and what kind of devices are being used to view listings.
+No external services are used.
+Any data about your visitors never leaves your site and no personally identifiable information is tracked.

 - **[Google Analytics](https://posterno.com/extensions/google-analytics/)**: Provide your users statistics on total views, unique visitor counts, average time on page, top browsers and top platforms for 3 defined periods ( 7 days, 14 days, 30 days ).
 All of these statistics are grabbed directly from your own Google Analytics account and then displayed into the dashboard page.

 - **[Registration moderation](https://posterno.com/extensions/registration-moderation/)**: Protect your website from spam user and require users to verify their account by sending a verification link via email upon registration or manually approve users before they can login.